Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/_build/_sources/cooling_water_deltat_c.rst.txt

          </tr>
          <tr>
             <td>Comments</td>
-            <td>Monitoring Cooling Water Delta-T is essential for identifying potential issues in cooling systems, such as fouling or inadequate flow rates, which can impact overall operational efficiency.</td>
+            <td>Regular monitoring of Cooling Water Delta-T can help identify potential issues in cooling systems, such as fouling or inadequate flow rates, which can lead to operational inefficiencies.</td>
          </tr>
       </tbody>
    </table>